 And if you ignore what’s going on in the world around you and don’t adjust your messaging, you’re going to fall behind.

 My clients struggle with how to price their products over and over.
 It is a mindset battle.
 And if you do not find a way to shift your mindset, you will be stuck where you are.

 Even people who think knowing how to price your products will not be an issue for them are surprised when we get down to it.

 It’s easy to feel uncomfortable when you charge other people for something that feels easy to you.

 And while we’re on the mindset stuff, let’s not ignore the elephant in the room that a lot of us are facing new fears, new unknowns and new places we need to problem solve in our businesses and the evolving world we are facing.

-In this article covering how price your courses and services, I want to go in depth over:
+In this article covering how price your products, I want to go, in depth, over:

 - How to pivot so you can maintain or build your business